Mudok-89/sql-portfolio/03-revenue-analysis/README.md

 # Revenue Analysis

-SQL projects focused on revenue, income analysis, and film profitability.
+SQL examples focused on film revenue, income analysis, and profitability using the Sakila database.